Data Lake Best Practices

 Before diving into some modern data lake best practices, a definition is in order.
 As recently as five years ago, most people had trouble agreeing on a common description for data lake.
 Even though data lakes have become productized, data lakes are really a data architecture structure.
 At its most basic, data lake architecture is constructed to store high volumes of ingested data for analysis later.
 In the past, data lakes were considered distinct from data marts and data warehouses.
 In a modern cloud data platform, such distinctions are no longer necessary.

-Data Lake Best Practices and the Snowflake Cloud Data Platform
+Data Lake Best Practices and the Snowflake Data Cloud

 Today it is no longer necessary to think about data in terms of existing separate systems, such as legacy data warehouses, data lakes, and data marts.
 Snowflake has changed the data engineering landscape by eliminating the need to develop, deploy, and maintain these distinct data systems.
 For the first time, there is one enterprise cloud data platform, making it far easier to manage structured and semi-structured data, such as tables and JSON, in a holistic manner.